mjdecker/mjdecker.github.io/_syllabi/cs2.md

 The objectives of the course are for students to continue to progress in learning programming language concepts with a primary focus on memory management, object-oriented programming, and data structures.

 ### Learning Objectives: ###
-1. I can explain basic and advanced topics in software engineering.
-2. I can critically evaluate research papers in software engineering.
-3. I can develop a research topic in software engineering based on known literature.
-4. I can effectively present and defend a research proposal orally.
+* I can implement programs using arrays and linked lists.
+* I can use dynamic memory techniques in implementing programming design.
+* I can use fundamental object-oriented programming techniques, including encapsulation, inheritance, polymorphism, and virtual functions.

 ### Textbook(s)/Readings: ###
 * To purchase the e-book, you will be asked to register for the book when clicking on the first reading assignment in Module 1 on Canvas.
 Note: